zpalm/java-project-13-zuzanna-radek-mateusz-radek-przemek/README.md

 ## API ##

 Application is available on localhost:8080.
-Use ```http://localhost:8080/swagger-ui.html``` To test all possibilities of Invoice API.
-You have to log in, configure login and password in [application.properties](https://github.com/CodersTrustPL/project-13-zuzanna-radek-mateusz-radek-przemek/blob/master/src/main/resources/application.properties):
+Use ```http://localhost:8080/swagger-ui.html``` to test all possibilities of Invoice API.
+You have to log in and configure login and password in [application.properties](https://github.com/CodersTrustPL/project-13-zuzanna-radek-mateusz-radek-przemek/blob/master/src/main/resources/application.properties):

 ```
 spring.security.user.name=user